kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 `ipython` is used as the core for even more advanced prompts like the famous web-based prompt : *Jupyter Notebook*.
 [*The Jupyter Notebook is the original web application for creating and sharing computational documents.
 It offers a simple, streamlined, document-centric experience*][6].

-As for ipython, jupyter notebook is installable as python package :
+As for ipython, jupyter notebook is installable as a python package :

 ```bash
 $ pip install jupyter